[San Juan Silver Stage | Updated July 2020 | Kathryn R. Burke]

 Tiffany Etc., 439 E. Main.
-Owner, Glee Westcott, was happy to see people come in to purchase spring and summer merchandise that has been waiting for shoppers for more than a month: for you—clothes, accessories, shoes; for your home—artwork, furnishings, home décor, candles, and silk flowers.
+Owner, Glee Westcott, was happy to see people shop all three floors of this eclectic store which carries things for you—clothes, accessories, shoes; for your home—artwork, furnishings, and things for your home—home décor, candles, and silk flowers.
 During the mandatory store shutdown, Westcott, like many savvy business owners, came up with a clever way to let customers check out and buy new items.
 Through her Facebook Club, she posts new arrivals, inviting buyers to send her pictures of past (or present) purchases and earning a discount toward future purchases if their photos are used.
-Then, for her reopening, she’s offering a chance to “bid” on merchandise.
+Upstairs, the new Coal Creek Trading offers collectables, antiques, and art.
 The building has an interesting history (story here) as does owner Glee Westcott (profiled here).
 Visit Tiffany FB page for latest specials and store news.

 Green Cupboard, 443 E. Main, staffed by volunteers, supports the food bank through Sharing Ministries.
 When you buy their jewelry and accessories, your purchase helps feed the hungry.
 The store’s buyer is a certified gemoligist, so the jewelry they carry is top quality yet still affordable.
 Green Cupboard also has pretty tops, scarves, leather bags and other accessories.
 Visit their website to learn more.